QutEcoacoustics/interaction-experiments/content/experiments/fcs/welcome.md

 This requires that you have access to your computer's **audio**.

+You may need **up to 30 minutes** to complete the experiment.

 Please use the latest version of either **Chrome, Firefox or Edge** or functionality may be compromised.

-We recommend viewing on a laptop or PC as images will not load correctly on a smaller screen.
+We recommend viewing on a **laptop or PC** as images will not load correctly on a smaller screen.

 Please **do not click back** once you begin the experiment as you will exit the experiment entirely.